ISP2018/isp-qa/Korawit.md

 Questions
 ---

-**Q1** : According to PAD, Match the number of following good things to do that related to the bad things that you wouldn't do in agile developer
+**Q1** : Match the numbered items with the related problem, based on the advice in PAD.

 1. Tackle tasks before they bunch up.
-    2.Integrate early, integrate often.
+2. Integrate early, integrate often.
-    3.Develop in increments.
+3. Develop in increments.
-    4.Use it before you build it.
+4. Use it before you build it.
-    5.Raise the bar for you and your team.
+5. Raise the bar for you and your team.

 - [ ]  Don’t share what you know keep it to yourself.<BR>
 - [ ]
 Don’t waste time thinking about integrating your code until the very end of the development phase, or at least until development is well underway <BR>